ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.js.markdown

 ## Enabling for a specific Session

-{CODE:java optimistic_concurrency_1@ClientApi\Session\Configuration\OptimisticConcurrency.java /}
+{CODE:nodejs optimistic_concurrency_1@client-api\session\configuration\optimisticConcurrency.js /}

 ## Enabling Globally

 The first example shows how to enable optimistic concurrency for a particular session.
-This can be also turned on globally, for all opened sessions by using the convention `store.getConventions().setUseOptimisticConcurrency`.
+This can be also turned on globally, for all opened sessions by using the convention `store.conventions.useOptimisticConcurrency`.

-{CODE:java optimistic_concurrency_2@ClientApi\Session\Configuration\OptimisticConcurrency.java /}
+{CODE:nodejs optimistic_concurrency_2@client-api\session\configuration\optimisticConcurrency.js /}

 ## Turning Off Optimistic Concurrency for a Single Document when it is Enabled on Session

-Optimistic concurrency can be turned off for a single document by passing `null` as a change vector value to `store` method even when it is turned on for an entire session (or globally).
+Optimistic concurrency can be turned off for a single document by passing `null` as a change vector value to `store()` method even when it is turned on for an entire session (or globally).

-{CODE:java optimistic_concurrency_3@ClientApi\Session\Configuration\OptimisticConcurrency.java /}
+{CODE:nodejs optimistic_concurrency_3@client-api\session\configuration\optimisticConcurrency.js /}

 ## Turning On Optimistic Concurrency for a New Document when it is Disabled on Session

-Optimistic concurrency can be turned on for a new document by passing `""` as a change vector value to `store` method even when it is turned off for an entire session (or globally).
+Optimistic concurrency can be turned on for a new document by passing `""` as a change vector value to `store()` method even when it is turned off for an entire session (or globally).
 It will cause to throw `ConcurrencyException` if the document already exists.

-{CODE:java optimistic_concurrency_4@ClientApi\Session\Configuration\OptimisticConcurrency.java /}
+{CODE:nodejs optimistic_concurrency_4@client-api\session\configuration\optimisticConcurrency.js /}

 ## Related articles